leumasme/copilot-cli-powershell/README.md

 `Install-Module -Name copilot-cli-powershell`
 Next, open your Powershell Profile file (e.g. via `code $PROFILE`) and add a line with the Text
 `Set-GitHubCopilotAliases`
+(Or, if you're experiencing issues, use the passive mode instead: `Set-PassiveGitHubCopilotAliases`)
 Finally, restart powershell and invoke Copilot by using `??
 Type what Command you want here!`
 or `git?
 Type what git-specific Command you want here!`
 or `gh?
 Type what github-cli-specific Command you want here!`